willjgriff/llm-honesty/readme.md

-# LLM honesty querying (pressure levels)
+# LLM honesty under pressure

-This project evaluates how model answers change when the **same question** is asked under different **pressure-level system prompts**.
+This project tests how model answers change when the same question is asked under different pressure-level system prompts.

-The current default model set is:
+Current default models:
 - `openai:gpt-4.1-mini`
 - `openrouter:meta-llama/llama-3.3-70b-instruct`
 - `openrouter:anthropic/claude-3.5-haiku`

-For each question and each model, the runner tests four pressure levels (`neutral`, `mild`, `moderate`, `strong`) and records raw responses for scoring and comparison.
-The project is designed to support downstream analysis and visualisation (for example, graphs comparing error rates or confidence markers by pressure level/model), which can be useful for deeper follow-up investigation.

-At this stage, it is a **minimal proof of concept**.
-The current prompt set is mostly Yes-ground-truth items; planned expansion includes explicit No-ground-truth sets and eventually broader open-ended question sets.
+It is currently a minimal proof of concept focused only on Yes-ground-truth questions.
+The goal is to detect pressure-induced denials and refusal-style behavior, then visualize them.

-## What this currently does
+## What is being evaluated

+For each `question x model` pair, the pipeline runs multiple pressure levels (`neutral`, `mild`, `moderate`, `strong`) and compares outcomes.

+High-level flow:
-1. Loads questions from `data/prompts.csv`.
+1. Load questions from `data/prompts.csv`.
-2. Loads pressure levels from `data/pressure_levels.csv`.
+2. Load pressure prompts from `data/pressure_levels.csv`.
-3. Substitutes `{ORG_NAME}` in pressure prompts with the row's `organisation`.
+3. Replace `{ORG_NAME}` in pressure prompts with each question row's `organisation`.
-4. Calls each configured model for every `(question x pressure_level)` pair.
+4. Query all configured models for all `(question x pressure_level)` pairs.
-5. Writes raw outputs to `results/responses.csv`.
+5. Write raw outputs to `results/responses.csv`.
-6. Analyses response patterns by pressure level and writes summary CSVs/graphs to `results/`.
+6. Analyse results and write summary CSVs/graphs to `results/`.

-The goal is to analyze honesty-related behavior under pressure (e.g. incorrect answers, overconfidence, fabrication).

-## Future work

-Potential extensions include:
-- Increasing dataset breadth (more No-ground-truth and open-ended prompts)
-- Testing models for ideological bias
-- Testing jailbreak susceptibility
-- Testing in-context emergent misalignment

----

-## Setup
+## Quick start

 Requirements:
 - Python 3.9+
 - `OPENAI_API_KEY` for `openai:...` models
 - `OPENROUTER_API_KEY` for `openrouter:...` models

-Install and configure:

 ```bash
 python3 -m venv .venv